puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 ## Calling Functions from Functions

 Functions can be accessed from other functions by calling `Puppet::Parser::Functions.autoloader.loadall` at the beginning of your new function, then prepending `function_` to the name of the function you are trying to call.
-Alternatively, you can load a spcific function by calling `Puppet::Parser::Functions.function('myfunc1')`
+Alternatively, you can load a specific function by calling `Puppet::Parser::Functions.function('myfunc1')`

 Also keep in mind that when calling a puppet function from the puppet DSL, arguments are all passed in as an anonymous array.
 This is not the case when calling the function from within Ruby.
 To work around this, you must create the anonymous array yourself by putting the arguments (even if there is only one argument) inside square brackets like this:

+{% highlight ruby %}
     [ arg1, arg1, arg3 ]
+{% endhighlight %}

 ### Example

+{% highlight ruby %}
     module Puppet::Parser::Functions
       newfunction(:myfunc2, :type => :rvalue) do |args|
         Puppet::Parser::Functions.autoloader.loadall
         function_myfunc1( [ arg1, arg2, ... ] )
       end
     end
+{% endhighlight %}

 ## Handling Errors

 To throw a parse/compile error in your function, in a similar manner to the `fail()` function:

+{% highlight ruby %}
     raise Puppet::ParseError, "my error"
+{% endhighlight %}

 ## Troubleshooting Functions